AleksaCupic/LogisticRegressionImplementation/README.md

 # LogisticRegressionImplementation
-My first implementation of Logistic Regression from scratch
+My first implementation of Logistic Regression from scratch.
+No regularization